 Michael Thompson wins 3M Open by 2 strokes in Minnesota

+“It is a little sad that there wasn’t anybody out there to cheer on some of the great shots that I hit toward the end, but I know everybody who’s rooting for me at least was watching and screaming at their TV,” Thompson said.
+“This is definitely a win for everybody who supported me throughout the years.
+It doesn’t diminish the excitement.”

-Adam Long took second after a 64.
-Richy Werenski, who shared the lead with Thompson after both Friday and Saturday, had a 70 for his worst round of the tournament and settled for a nine-way tie for third —- three strokes back.
+Adam Long took was second after a 64.
+Richy Werenski, who had the 18-hole lead and shared it with Thompson after both Friday and Saturday, shot a 70 for his worst round of the tournament and settled for a nine-way tie for third —- three strokes back.

+He hit solidly out of the sand to set up a birdie on the 16th and take sole possession of the lead.
 He deftly steered around the water danger on the 18th, landing his approach on the back of the green within 15 feet.
 With Long in the clubhouse, having played five groups ahead, Thompson had two putts to win.
-He needed only one, bending backward and thrusting both of his arms straight up in the air after the ball dropped in the cup in a celebration subdued a bit by the absence of spectators due to the pandemic.
+He needed only one, bending backward and thrusting his arms straight up in the air after the ball dropped in the cup.

 Thompson’s best previous finish in this stopped-and-restarted 2020 season was a tie for eighth at the Travelers Championship in Connecticut, and he missed the cut in his last start at the Workday Charity Open in Ohio two weeks ago.
-For this win, he not only secured a spot in the U.S. Open but a prize of $1,188,000, nearly 12% of his career earnings on the tour.
+For this win, he not only secured a spot in the PGA Championship, the U.S. Open and next year’s Masters, but a prize of $1,188,000.
+That’s nearly 12% of his career earnings on the tour.
+The U.S. Open, rescheduled for Sept.
+17-20, is at Winged Foot in New York, which Thompson called his favorite course “in the entire world.”

-Finau was the only one in contention this weekend who’d already secured his U.S. Open spot, thanks to his seventh-place finish in the FedEx Cup standings last year and No. 16 world ranking on March 15 when the coronavirus spread prompted the three-month pause.
-The USGA rolled out special rules for participation in the rescheduled Sept.
-17-20 major at Winged Foot in New York, after the pandemic wiped out the regular qualifiers.

 In stroke play over the last four seasons, Finau has finished 35 rounds inside the top three, by far the most without a win on tour over that stretch.
 Tommy Fleetwood (20) has the second most.